Rational, Nonrational and Irrational Decision Making

 Summing-up: Rational decisions are carefully considered and negative outcomes are weighed.
 Nonrational decisions are based on intuitive judgment.
 Irrational decisions are made in haste and no outcomes are considered.

-The Ultimate Online Diary & Personal Planner
+The Ultimate Online Journal & Personal Planner

 Keep a private journal and see your own unique perspective.